 | Super Priority Service (optional) | +£1,000 |

-Unlike long-term UK visas, the Marriage Visitor Visa does not require payment of the Immigration Health Surcharge (IHS) since it is a visitor category.
-However, if you need priority processing, budget for the additional fees accordingly.
+Unlike long-term UK visas, the Marriage Visitor Visa does not require payment of the Immigration Health Surcharge (IHS).
+For the complete fee breakdown across the visitor cluster including all duration variants, see our UK visitor visa fees guide.

 Can you get married in the UK on a tourist visa?